Taiko2k/Tauon/docs/setup.md

 # PKGBUILD setup on Arch Linux

-Open terminal to directory with downloaded PKGBUILD and run:
+Open terminal to directory with downloaded PKGBUILD and install.
+For example using yaourt:

-    $ yaourt -U
+    $ yaourt -P -i

 To uninstall: